mmckeon16/mailchimp-takehome-take2/README.md

 - should have links in the middle of paragraphs
 - spaces in front of headers (stretch)
 - Having a `#` in the middle of a header line
+- single quotes must be replaced with `&#39;`.
+There are probably other characters for this to cover.
+Since the requirements dont mention this, I will only be replacing the single quote